orlandodiaz/insta_api/README.md

     insta.follow(my_username)

-## And more...
+## Unit testing
-See the documentation for more info.
+TBD

-## Testing
+## Integration Testing
-You must set up your own testing server, like Jenkins, for example.
-This is because instagram will block any of the online CI integration tools due to the nature of their dynamic IPs
+It is recommended to do a complete integration test before using this library.
+Due to this hitting an unofficial API there's no guarantee the endpoints wont be deprecated by the Instagram team in the near future.

-You should also configure your testing instagram credentials by adding the `INSTA_API_USER` and `INSTA_API_PASSWORD` environmental variables to your isolated testing system.
+Configure your testing Instagram credentials by adding the `INSTA_API_USER` and `INSTA_API_PASSWORD` environmental variables into your system.

+Run tests with pytest:

+    python -m pytest

 ## Author(s)
 * [orlandodiaz](https://github.com/orlandodiaz)

 ## Copyright
-Copyright (c) 2013 Orlando Diaz
+Copyright (c) 2020 Orlando Diaz

 For more info see LICENSE